metarhia/metatests/README.md

 `maojian` is (will be, to be exact) an extremely simple to use test framework and runner built on the following principles:

-* No `describe`/`it`/`expect`/`should`/etc BDD bullshit.
-Especially no language chains that are counterproductive to write, don't add any readability to tests if you know JavaScript or any other programming language with C-like syntax and still don't allow to read them (never mention writing) if you don't, and require dirty hacks to implement internally.

 * Test cases are files, tests are functions (or arrays, more on that later).

 * Assertions are done using the built-in Node.js `assert` module.
 The framework